Millennial voices: An international people’s movement

 The origins of the HVM

 Patsy finally convinced Romme to accept the reality of her voices and to help her to make sense of her experiences.
-In 1987, with the help of journalist Sandra Escherquestion icon, they appeared on Dutch television to publicise a new approach to voice-hearing.
+In 1987, with the help of journalist Sandra Eschert, they appeared on Dutch television to publicise a new approach to voice-hearing.
 According to this approach:

 • Hearing voices is a common aspect of human experience, which can be distressing but is not inherently a symptom of illness; and: